Available Quantity Option: Case

 *Choose from Clear Acrylic or Clear PETG which is safe with IPA

-S-Curve Technologies is the #1 company for the design and manufacture of acrylic dispensers to the high tech cleanroom industry, medical/dental industry and research/university laboratory industry.
+S-Curve Technologies is the #1 company for the design and manufacture of acrylic dispensers and other cleanroom supplies to the high tech cleanroom industry, medical/dental industry and research/university laboratory industry.

 - 1/4'' clear acrylic or 1/4'' clean PETG material, SAFE with IPA